dlevy1111/Website/README.md

 # Website
 This is a place for all segments of the website that I'm building for myself: davidlevy.xyz

-I plan to incorporate p5 canvases, multiple web pages, and random styling.
+I plan to incorporate p5 canvases, multiple web pages, and random styling. (p5.js is available at https://p5js.org/)

 This website will include links to my resume, github, research page, and linkedin.